26 October 2021

 Do you have overflowing filing cabinets?
 We’re all guilty of holding onto paperwork for longer than necessary.
 Many businesses don’t want to risk throwing away documents that could contain sensitive information, so they let them pile up.

-If you move your old documents to a digital format, then it’s time to get rid of the physical paperwork using a paper shredder.
+If you move your old documents to digital format, it’s time to get rid of the physical paperwork with a paper shredder.
 Just think about the space you could save in your office by getting rid of those filing cabinets that are bursting at the seams.

-Along with paper, some of the top models also destroy materials like plastic, allowing you to get rid of DVDs, credit cards, or any other sensitive materials.
+Along with paper, some of the top models also destroy materials like plastic, allowing you to dispose of DVDs, credit cards, and other sensitive materials.

 #2 Protect Sensitive Information